AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Publications
+- **Identifying types in contest experiments**. with F. Fallucchi and J. Niederreiter. _International Journal of Game Theory_.
+Forthcoming.
 - **The role of financial factors for European corporate investment**.
 (2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol.96.
 - **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
 (2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol.66.
 - **Improving inference of Gaussian mixtures using auxiliary variables**.
 (2015) with F. Li and F. Mealli. _Statistical Analysis and Data Mining_, Vol.8.